Unnai Kodu Ennai Tharuven: Plot

 Surya has been brought up in the army training barracks in Wellington (Ooty) ever since his mother handed him over as a baby to the camp brigadier.
 She tells the officer the reason for her action, but the audience is not allowed to hear it at this point.
 Surya grows up to be a patriotic youth and the best soldier in his class.
 He is about to complete his training in three months and leave to the border.
 He falls in love with Indu, the daughter of a senior army officer, who is visiting Wellington Camp.
 Indu's parents accept her choice of husband, and the family leaves to Kashmir.

 Soon after, Indu's father dies in a bomb blast, while her mother loses her life on seeing her husband's body.
 Not wishing to lose her husband too in war, Indu asks Surya to choose between her and the army.
 Surya then asks the brigadier to advise him, and the brigadier tells the story of his parents.
 His father, Bomb Sekhar, was a very violent terrorist who was sentenced to three years in prison and then death.
 His mother was a nun who visited prisoners and chanted Bible verses to them.
 Slowly, Sekhar's nature begins to change, and nearing death, he is completely reformed.
 Sensing that there is no way for him to repent for his mistakes by serving the nation, he confides to the nun that if he had a child, he would have made him act the country.

 That night, the nun thinks about her conversation with Sekhar and subsequently resigns her position with the church.
 The following day, the nun convinces Sekhar that she will bear his child as a way to fulfill his dying wish, and they consummate inside the prison secretly.
 She leaves him, and the next day, his death sentence is executed.
 Once Surya is born, she hands him to authorities at the military camp and commits suicide as well.
 Surya says that his birth was to serve the nation as a soldier, and if she wants to marry him, she must wait for the next 12 years until his service is over.
 Indu agrees, and Surya moves with his barrack to the border.

 Production

 The film marked the directorial debut of Kavi Kalidas, who earlier assisted K. Bhagyaraj; it was the only film he had ever directed before his death in 2014.
 Major Ravi, a former Indian Army officer, played a significant role in assisting the team during scenes featuring Ajith in the army.

 Soundtrack

 The soundtrack was composed by S. A. Rajkumar.
-The title song "Unnai Kodu Ennai Tharuven" is based on "Komma Komma" from Nuvvu Vasthavani.